-• Craig Mull, prior to joining Cipher in March 2019, Mr. Mull is the Chief Operating Officer of Typhon Group Limited since 1991.

-- Christian Godin worked at for Montrusco Bolton Investments Inc. from June 2001 until November 2017.
-Mr. Godin was the Head of Equities from 2008 until his retirement in November 2017. - Cathy Steiner is Principal and healthcare lead for Origin Merchant Partners since January 2018, and was previously a consultant through 2017 and the Chief Financial Officer for Nanolumens, Inc. from February 2015 to December 2016. - Scott Langille, prior to joining Cipher in July 2020, Mr. Langille was the Chief Financial Officer and and Chief Restructuring Officer for Pure Global Cannabis Inc. from February 2020 to May 2020, Chief Financial Officer for Wayland Group Corp. from October 2017 to December 2019 and Chief Financial Officer for Tribute Pharmaceuticals Canada Inc. from 2007 to 2016.
+- Craig Mull, prior to joining Cipher in March 2019, Mr. Mull is the Chief Operating Officer of Typhon Group Limited since 1991. - Christian Godin worked for Montrusco Bolton Investments Inc. from June 2001 until November 2017.
+Mr. Godin previously worked at Merrill Lynch Canada, Midland Walwyn Inc and CTI Capital. - Cathy Steiner is Principal and healthcare lead for Origin Merchant Partners since January 2018, and was previously a consultant through 2017 and the Chief Financial Officer for Nanolumens, Inc. from February 2015 to December 2016. - Scott Langille, prior to joining Cipher in July 2020, Mr. Langille was the Chief Financial Officer and and Chief Restructuring Officer for Pure Global Cannabis Inc. from February 2020 to May 2020, Chief Financial Officer for Wayland Group Corp. from October 2017 to December 2019 and Chief Financial Officer for Tribute Pharmaceuticals Canada Inc. from 2007 to 2016.

-As at March 18, 2021, the current directors and executive officers as a group beneficially own or control, directly or indirectly, 10,960,707 of the outstanding Common Shares, representing approximately 40.8% of the issued and outstanding Common Shares as of such date.
+As at March 22, 2022, the current directors and executive officers as a group beneficially own or control, directly or indirectly, 11,087,384 of the outstanding Common Shares, representing approximately 43.2% of the issued and outstanding Common Shares as of such date.

-The term of office of all directors of the Company will expire at the next annual and special meeting of the shareholders of the Company to be held on June 23, 2021.
+The term of office of all directors of the Company will expire at the next annual and special meeting of the shareholders of the Company to be held on June 22, 2022.